 Looking for grocery store activities for preschool?
 This creative application of grocery store ads is perfect for a grocery store theme for preschool.
-This activity also pairs beautifully with the Kidcraft grocery marketplace, if you are lucky enough to have one in your preschool or home.

 Kids love to play shopping games.
 This grocery store themed preschool activity uses those grocery store ads we all get, while building fine motor skills.